Hong Kong refugees captured at sea spent months plotting daring dash to freedom

 Others who still have their passports have skipped bail and flown to Taiwan, Britain, Canada and elsewhere on tourist or other visas and are pursuing options that would grant them rights to live, work or study in those places.

-The sea journey is perilous, with the possibility of capsizing, being captured by Chinese authorities or running out of food or water, among other complications.
+The sea journey is perilous, with the possibility of capsizing, being captured by Chinese authorities, or running out of food or water, among other complications.
 People who have helped plan the journeys say many get seasick.

 The Hong Kong marine police, who patrol the waters around the island, have sophisticated surveillance capabilities, generally deployed to combat the smuggling of drugs, meat and other contraband.